oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-IBM Aspera Command-Line Interface (the Aspera CLI) is a collection of Aspera tools for performing high-speed, secure data transfers from the command line.
-The Aspera CLI is for users and organizations who want to automate their transfer workflows.
+IBM Aspera Command-Line Interface (the Aspera CLI) isa collection of Aspera tools for performing high-speed, secure datatransfers from the command line.
+The Aspera CLI is for users andorganizations who want to automate their transfer workflows.

-**URL**
+**More Information**

 https://asperasoft.com